Skip to main content

 Will I receive advanced notice before construction occurs on my property?

-Yes, you will receive a door hanger at least five days in advance of upcoming work on private property.
+Yes, you will receive a door hanger at least five days before work on private property is scheduled.